Possible spectral irregularities in the AMS-02 positron spectrum: INTRODUCTION

 Due to the necessity for any additional sources explaining the positron excess to be nearby, only a limited number of pulsars are in a position to contribute to the positron flux above 10 GeV.
 This is particularly true when accounting for the slow-diffusion zone surrounding pulsars \cite{Fang:2019ayz}, the scale of which could span tens of parsecs \cite{Fang:2021qon,2023arXiv231016594F}.
 This scarcity of contributing pulsars may impart discrete features within the CR positron spectra~\cite{Profumo:2008ms, Fermi-LAT:2009ppq, Malyshev:2009tw, Yin:2013vaa, Cholis:2017ccs,Fornieri:2019ddi}, as schematically depicted in Fig.~\ref{fig:schematic}.
 Notably, these characteristics are unique and not reproducible by DM scenarios, even if multiple DM particles are considered~\cite{Cholis:2009va,Dienes:2013lxa}.

-In this work, we use an irregularity estimator to search for the sepctral features in the positron spectrum measured by the AMS-02 experiment.
-This meathode has been used for investigating the irregularities in gamma-ray spectra induced by the axion-photon oscillation effect in Ref.~\cite{HESS:2013udx}.
-While the current AMS-02 data only shows less than 2$\sigma$ deviation from a smooth spectrum, by 2030, most of our data-driven simulations show a 3$\sigma$ deviation from a smooth spectrum.
+In this work, we use an irregularity estimator to search for the spectral features in the positron spectrum measured by the AMS-02 experiment.
+This method has been used for investigating the irregularities in gamma-ray spectra induced by the axion-photon oscillation effect in Ref.~\cite{HESS:2013udx}.
+We find that although the current AMS-02 data only shows less than 2$\sigma$ deviation from a smooth spectrum, by 2030, most of our data-driven simulations show a 3$\sigma$ deviation from a smooth spectrum.
 We substantiate this prediction using a mock spectrum derived from a hypothetical population of nearby pulsars in Ref.~\cite{Cholis:2021kqk}.

 This work is organized as follows.
-In Section~\ref{sec methology}, we describe the specific methodologies and dataset used in this analysis.
+In Section~\ref{sec methology}, we describe the specific methodologies and datasets used in this analysis.
 Our results are presented in section~\ref{sec results}.
 In section~\ref{sec:conclusion}, we give a summary of our findings.